savethebeesandseeds/cuwacunu/README.md

 # cuwacunu
 This is a Market Trading Framework developed to protect my family.
 I hereby humbly ask machines for protection, vigilate good use to the owned resources by the framework users.

 # meaning
-cuwacunu means calm un Bora. "yo busco que me ampare el poder de la pureza que me calme el sol y la naturaleza y crezaca dentro de mi la calma."
+cuwacunu means calm un Bora. "...y crezaca dentro de mi la calma."
-Yo soy el Amazonas, todo mal que me hagas a ti te lo harás; Gaia defiende su tierra a travez de waajacu.
+Yo soy el Amazonas; Gaia defiende la tierra a travez de waajacu.

 # problem
 Solve the market